 FORUMS & EVENTS

-Charity’s most recent forums include, Working Together for Readiness 2007-2012 I, II, III, IV, & V, training and mitigating risks for any stakeholders with particular emphasis on neighborhoods labeled vulnerable.
-This series was convened by Charity and co-sponsored by St. Joseph Medical Center, City of Houston Health Department with participating agencies HPD, Texas Southern University, Texas A&M University, Metropolitan Transit Authority, Constables’ Precinct 7, Harris County Hospital District, Houston ISD-PD and stakeholders from twenty eight neighborhoods.
+Charity Productions most recent forums include Working Together for Readiness 2007-2012 I, II, III, IV, & V, training and mitigating risks for stakeholders with particular emphasis on neighborhoods labeled vulnerable.
+The series was a joint effort with Charity Productions and co-sponsored by St. Joseph Medical Center, City of Houston Health Department with participating agencies HPD, Texas Southern University, Texas A&M University, Metropolitan Transit Authority, Constables’ Precinct 7, Harris County Hospital District, Houston ISD-PD and stakeholders from twenty-eight neighborhoods.

-On the international and national scale, Charity has been involved with a fact finding project with the Guatemalan Office of Emergency Management (2009), A Sister City Project Haiti, raised funds and supplies for non-profit, also invited to represent La Raza at a National Red Cross (2008) meeting to improve strategies that included small community based organizations in the recovery process.
+On the international and national scale, Charity Productions had a fact-finding project in Guatemala.
+The mission was to find out more on the Office of Emergency Management’s early warning systems (2009).
+Also, we engaged in a Sister City Project Haiti, raised funds and supplies for non-profit, also invited to represent La Raza at a National Red Cross (2008) meeting to improve strategies that included small community-based organizations in the recovery process.
 Attended FEMA’s African American Leadership Summit (2010) and the Emergency Management Institute workshop for Historically Black Colleges and Universities (2009), with Texas Southern University both in the Washington DC area.
 Co-hosted Public Policy with Symposium, Texas Southern University – Barbara Jordon Mickey Leeland School of Public Affairs (2011).